What Is A Malibu Hair Treatment?

 Who Should Get A Malibu Hair Treatment?

 In general, you can expect your hair to be restored and rejuvenated.
-In addition, it may feel soft in texture, and it won’t look weighed down.
+In addition, it may feel soft and won’t look weighed down.

 A Malibu Hair Treatment is great for blondes or any color-treated hair to remove discoloration and prep for more even coverage.
 Also, you can expect all hard water residue to be eliminated from the hair.

-The possibilities are endless with a Malibu Hair Treatment, and everyone can achieve different outcomes depending on your desired look.
+The possibilities are endless with a Malibu Hair Treatment, and everyone can achieve different outcomes depending on their desired look.

 The Takeaway

-A Malibu Hair Treatment can take anywhere between 10-45 minutes to process and remove build-up from the hair.
+A Malibu Hair Treatment can take anywhere between 10 and 45 minutes to process and remove build-up from the hair.

-It uses crystal granules that most often contain vitamin C, and they need to process under heat to lift the cuticle to clear out unwanted residue.
+It uses crystal granules that often contain vitamin C, and they must be heated to lift the cuticle and remove unwanted residue.

-This treatment is generally well-tolerated, and it’s ideal to perform this service before chemical treatments.
+This treatment is generally well-tolerated and is ideal to perform before chemical treatments.
 In addition, you can usually get a Malibu Hair Treatment every nine weeks.

 Will you be trying a Malibu Hair Treatment anytime soon?